hanoii/git-workflow/README.md

 ## Optional squashing

-I am not a fan of squashing, but usedwith common sense is helpful.
+I am not a fan of squashing, but used with common sense it can be helpful.
 If your feature branch is full of small commits that touches very little files/lines, it makes more sense to squash them that merge the whole history.

 TL;DR